 The BID area is defined in the BID business plan.

-Yes all businesses in the BID area with a rateable value of £3000 and above will receive a BID bill, apart from a small number of exempt properties (including non-retail charities) which will not pay a levy.
-See the Dorchester BID business plan.
+All businesses in the BID area with a rateable value of £3000 and above will receive a BID bill, apart from a small number of exempt properties (including non-retail charities) which will not pay a levy.

 The Dorchester BID Manager, and members of the board, will be happy to discuss the aims of the BID and to hear any questions or concerns you may have.
 Please contact the Dorchester BID Office.